ota-meshi/eslint-plugin-astro/docs/rules/missing-client-only-directive-value.md

 > the client:only directive is missing the correct component's framework value

-- ⚙ This rule is included in `"plugin:astro/recommended"`.
+- ⚙ This rule is included in the `recommended` config.

 ## 📖 Rule Details